National League (English football): Promotion and relegation

 Prior to 1987, for National League clubs to enter the EFL, they had to be elected by League members.
-As a consequence, there was no guarantee that winning the National League would result in promotion, and none of the league's first eight champions were promoted.
+As a consequence, there was no guarantee that winning the National League would result in promotion, and none of the league's first seven champions were promoted.
 This changed in 1987, when automatic promotion and relegation between the Football League Fourth Division and the National League was agreed.
 The first clubs affected by the new system were Lincoln City, who were relegated and replaced by Scarborough.
 However, although the champions of the National League are entitled to a place in the EFL, this was dependent on their stadium meeting the set criteria for membership.
-This meant that Northampton Town, Exeter City, and Torquay United all avoided relegation from the EFL, although Exeter and Torquay were both relegated to the National League at a later date.
+This meant that Northampton Town, Exeter City, and Torquay United all avoided relegation from the EFL from 1994 to 1996, although Exeter and Torquay were both relegated to the National League at a later date.

 For three successive years in the 1990s, the National League champions were denied promotion to the EFL on these grounds.
 Since 1997, when Macclesfield Town won the title for the second time in three years, every champion has been promoted.

 Since 2003, the National League has been awarded a second promotion place.
 Through 2017, this was decided by a play-off system similar to that of the EFL.
 The four teams below the National League champions played against each other in semi-finals over two legs, with second playing fifth and third playing fourth.
 The winners of these ties then played a single final game known as the Promotion Final, with the winners gaining the second promotion place.
 Doncaster Rovers were the first team to win the Promotion Final.

 Prior to 2004, relegation from the National League meant dropping to one of the three feeder leagues below.
 After Chester City failed to avoid expulsion in 2010, three teams were relegated instead of four, to either the Northern Premier League, Southern League or Isthmian League, based on geographical criteria.
 In turn, the champions of these three leagues would be promoted to the National League.
 The closure of Chester City during the later stages of the 2009–10 season was the first mid-season closure of a club in the division since Newport County in the second half of the 1988–89 season; on both occasions, the records of both clubs were expunged.